ConfirmitASA/Self-documented-LCL-boilerplate/README.md

 # Self documented LCL boilerplate

 Since `Linked Code Library (LCL)` uses GitHub to store code, it's been decided that we could also use GitHub pages to store automatically generated documentation of the code as a good API reference.
-Auto-generated documentation uses [JSDoc3](http://usejsdoc.org/index.html) inline code comments as a source for documentation and generates HTML files that have hyperlinks and examples of the code.
+Auto-generated documentation uses [JSDoc3](http://usejsdoc.org/index.html) (make sure you check their [documentation](http://usejsdoc.org/index.html)) inline code comments as a source for documentation and generates HTML files that have hyperlinks and examples of the code.
 Further after generating the code, it may be stored on GitHub pages.

 Current configuration doesn't analyse the code, since JScript isn't recognized as a valid JavaScript by the interpreter that reads the code, thus it only analyses comments for the code, so anything you don't describe won't appear in the documentation.